Emergent phenomena in Nature: a paradox with Theory?: Algebraic formulation

 \subsection{Classical limit in algebraic quantum theory}

-The notion of classical and quantum observables relates to the concept of the classical limit, introduced in $\S$\ref{clasthermo}.
+The theory of quantum mechanics provides an accurate description of systems containing microscopic particles, but principally quantum mechanics can be applied to any physical system.
+As known from long-time experience, classical physics, in turn, is a theory that works well with large objects.
+One may therefore expect that if quantum mechanics is applied to such objects, it reproduces classical results.
+Roughly speaking, this is what we call the {\em classical limit}, and refers to a way of connecting quantum with classical theories\footnote{From a $C^*$-algebraic point of view central to algebraic quantum theory, the classical limit refers to a rigorous and correct way connecting non-commutative $C^*$-algebras $\gA_\hbar$ (describing quantum theories) with commutative $C^*$-algebras $\gA_0$ (encoding classical theories) by means of convergence of algebraic states with respect to so-called quantization maps.}, rather than with infinite (non commutative) quantum systems \cite{Lan08,LanReu13}.
+With perhaps abuse of notation the classical limit is often denoted by $\lim \hbar\to 0$.

 Let us carefully introduce this concept from an algebraic point of view starting with the famous example of phase space $X=\bR^{2n}$.
 We consider the {\em Schr\"{o}dinger coherent state} $\Psi_\hbar^{(q,p)}$ labeled by a point $(q,p)\in \mathbb{R}^{2n}$:

 It is not difficult to prove that $\Psi_\hbar^{(q,p)}$ is a unit vector in $L^2(\bR^n, dx)$.
 The Schr\"{o}dinger coherent states induce a family of {\em quantization maps}, $f\mapsto Q_\hbar^B(f)$ with $f\in C_0(\bR^{2n})$ and $Q_\hbar^B(f)\in \gB_\infty(L^2(\bR^n))$ \cite{Ber}, defined by